saifeemustafaq/aws_ex/Create a Static Website Using Amazon S3/Create a Static Website Using Amazon S3.md

 First step is to make a website using HTML CSS locally.
 Or you can consume this template(HTML/CSS) and edit the values as you want: https://github.com/saifeemustafaq/html_css_resume_template

+(I am considering that you already have registered for an AWS account)

-Head over to the AWS console: https://aws.amazon.com/console and type "S3" in the search bar right on the top (I am considering that you already have registered for an AWS account)
+Head over to the AWS console: https://aws.amazon.com/console and type "**S3**" in the search bar right on the top.
+Click on **S3** that is now visible in the results.

 ![Home page of AWS Console](./homePage.png)